 This scientific software is released under the GNU Public License GPLv3.

-As part of the CNS 2013 meeting workshop Modeling and interpretation of extracellular potentials, there was a talk on LFPy.
+As part of the OCNS 2013 meeting workshop Modeling and interpretation of extracellular potentials, there was also a talk on LFPy.
 The slides can be found here: lfpy-tutorial_2013.pdf.